CONTINUED:

 what extent you've cooperated before, I relieved him in

-"large measure" as a result "of your refusal to communicate" with him."
+large measure as a result "of your refusal to communicate" with him.

-KILLERCOP: That's exactly what I'm talking about.
 Exactly.
 You removed him because he said that I refused to

 assist him at all, on October 26.
-That's a lie I'd like a chance to refute that.
+That's a lie

 JUDGE HOWARD MATZ: Okay.
 Mr. -- we're not going to go

-through that hearing again, Killercop.
-I made findings that based upon your own characterization of what any lawyer
+that based upon your own characterization of what any lawyer

 who was your lawyer could do and and would not be permitted